 "...a peculiar system of morality, veiled in allegory and illustrated by symbols."

 Freemasonry is one of the world’s oldest and largest non-religious, non-political, fraternal and charitable organisations.
-It instils in its members a moral and ethical approach to life: its values are based on integrity, kindness, honesty, fairness and tolerance.
+It instils in its members a moral and ethical approach to life: its values are based on integrity, friendship, respect and service.
 Members are expected to be of high moral standing.

 These qualities are taught through a participation in a series of ceremonies which draw their influence from the traditions of medieval stonemasons, using allegory and legend to help develop a member’s knowledge of themselves.
 Building upon this foundation, Freemasonry teaches concern for people, care for the less fortunate and help for those in need.